-According to a study by Life360, a driving safety service and family location app, Louisiana had the second highest cell phone use by drivers.
+According to a study by Life360, a driving safety service and family location app, Louisiana had the second-highest cell phone use by drivers.
 The study analyzed data from February and March 2017.
-Texting while driving is banned in the state and drivers under the age of 16 years may not use a cell phone while driving.
+As our car accident attorneys know, texting while driving is banned in the state and drivers under the age of 16 years may not use a cell phone while driving.
 However, the state has not passed a law prohibiting handheld cell phone use yet.
 Therefore, many drivers continue to use cell phones while driving throughout the state.

 Unfortunately, a car accident caused by cell phone use can result in traumatic injuries.
 Common injuries in a cell phone-related car accident include: